EAT (website)

 EAT is a non-profit founded by the Stordalen Foundation, Stockholm Resilience Centre, and the Wellcome Trust, dedicated to transforming our global food system through sound science, impatient disruption, and novel partnerships.
 EAT is governed and managed by a board of trustees, while the advisory board provides management with strategic advice.
 EAT partners with a range of foundations, academic institutions, organizations, and companies with whom we collaborate on programs and who provide strategic advice, knowledge, and financial support to EAT.

-EAT-Lancet Report: Healthy Diets from Sustainable Food Systems (2019, 2025 report is in progress!)
+EAT-Lancet Report: Healthy Diets from Sustainable Food Systems (2025)

 Other EAT Initiatives